 The history of the main root of creating Bergamo City It goes back to the Erobi “Orobi” era of the Erobi people in the neighborhood.
 Although the year 49 BC, Jesus Christ became a Roman municipality, it was repeatedly looted by the fall of the empire.

-From the thirteenth century, the city was influenced by the Milan Viscounting family, as the battles between the Ghulaf and the Gibblin were the flaming of the Gibolines and the Gibblin; The same family that strengthened the fortress (Citizard).
+From the thirteeh ceury, the city was influenced by the Milan Viscouing family, as the battles between the Ghulaf and the Gibblin were the flaming of the Gibolines and the Gibblin; The same family that strengthened the fortress (Citizard).

-The city of Bergamo experienced a passionate era of the Revsarjimento (Italian Unity Movement).
-Also, when Garibaldi, the commander of the Alps, triumphantly arrived in Bergamo and ended the domination of foreigners, Bergamo sent the highest number of volunteers to the Garbaldi campaign.
+The city of Bergamo experienced a passionate era of the Revsarjimeo (Italian Unity Moveme).
+Also, when Garibaldi, the commander of the Alps, triumphaly arrived in Bergamo and ended the domination of foreigners, Bergamo se the highest number of volueers to the Garbaldi campaign.
 For this reason, it is known as the “City of Thousands” throughout Italy.
 That same year, Bergamo joined the kingdom of Italy.

 Read more: the best Italian universities